 At office parties control your urges and be careful who you flirt with.
 Flirting or making drunken passes at the boss's husband, wife, mistress, or other family member is a career ender.
 Also, do not pull a Miley Cyrus and dirty twirk with the boss or any of the above.
 Remember the idiots with smart phones.

 If you are going to drink stick with one kind of drink.
 You do not have to try every thing someone puts into your hand.
 Forget the shots too.
-The fastest way to riding the porcelain bus is to put all kinds of different alcohol and mixers in your system.
+The fastest way to hugging the porcelain is to put all kinds of different alcohol and mixers in your system.
 Jello shots or any drinks made with fruit punch or other highly sweetened so-called juices should be avoided.

 Keep yourself hydrated.
 Hydrated means drinking water between cocktails not beer chasers.
 Nibble, snack, and eat during your course of drinking.
 Putting all that booze into an empty stomach is a harbinger of disaster and may cause an all to early end to your festivities.

 Do not drink and drive.
 God made cabs for drunks who own cars.
 Take a cab to and from your drunken revelry.
 Drinking and driving can have tragic consequences.
 If you are lucky enough to be stopped by the police, drunk driving can have very expensive consequences.
 Legal fees are not cheap.
-If you are convicted it may cost you up to ten thousand dollars, including the vastly higher insurance rates.
+If you are convicted it may cost you over ten thousand dollars, including the vastly higher insurance rates.
 Do not be a dumb cheap moron.
 Take cabs if you plan to drink.
 Oh, and write down your home address on your hand.
 If you are too inebriated to speak coherently you can show the cab driver the address.